givasile/effector/docs/method_semantics.md

   per-level jittered dots.
 Nominal → same bars at positions $1..K$ with level labels as ticks; bar order follows $\pi$; PDP/ShapDP may reorder for display (`order="effect"`).

+## Masked evaluation (regional ≡ masked global)

+`eval`/`eval_heter`/`heter_score`/`plot` all accept `mask=` — a boolean array over the $N$ instances — and return the method's own summary restricted to the selected instances.
+This is exactly what a regional node is (design contract R11): `RegionalX.plot(feature, node_idx)` = `globalX.plot(feature, mask=node_mask)`.
+Masked calls are model-free — they re-summarize the stored per-instance local effects (one exception below).
+Per method, what re-runs and what stays frozen:

+- **PDP / DerPDP** — the grid is frozen (global frame).
+Masked mean and variance are re-averaged over the masked *columns* of the cached ICE (d-ICE) table; centering constants are recomputed per masked instance.
+The one allowed model touch: `eval(mask=)` at points off the cached grid recomputes ICE on `data[mask]` exactly; heterogeneity and plot always interpolate from the cached grid.
+- **ALE** — bin edges are frozen (the edge-bound secants cannot be recomputed without touching the model).
+Masked per-bin means/variances are re-averaged from the stored per-instance effects; bins left empty by the mask are interpolated (`fill_nans`) and edge bins extend flat.
+- **RHALE / ShapDP** — the stored local effects are per-instance (jacobian values / SHAP values), so a masked call re-runs binning on the masked data.
+  The `binning_scope` fit kwarg selects the range handed to the binner:
+  `"global"` (default) = the global `axis_limits` interval, `"effective"` =
+  the masked column's `[min, max]`.
+It is recorded at fit and replayed on every masked call, so the split search's `heter_score(mask)` and every masked eval/plot share the same scope.
+- **Categorical features** keep the parent's level frame: means/variances are re-aggregated per level within the mask, level weights $w_k$ become the within-mask frequencies, and levels absent from the region are interpolated (ALE transitions) or dropped from the bars.

+Masked plots window the x-axis to the effective interval, so node plots look "zoomed" by default.
+A degenerate mask (empty, or collapsing the feature to a point) raises `ValueError`.

 ## PDP

 ICE curve: $\hat f^{(i)}(x) = f(x,\, x^{(i)}_c)$.